dotkernel/dot-rbac/README.md

 public function assert(AuthorizationInterface $authorization, $context = null);
 ```

-The context variable can be any external data that an assertion needs in order to decide the authorization status.
+The context variable can be any external data that an assertion needs to decide the authorization status.
 The assertion must return a boolean value, reflecting the assertion pass or failure status.